nowaxsky/GUI_demo/README.md

 2. Add new account in demo db, which name is "demo" and password is "demo" too
 3. Open a EmployeeSearchApp class and run it

-TIPS
+## TIPS

 In GUI you can just click "Search" before enter anything, it will show the whole db.
-"Search" button support the sql method "%".For example, you can input "thom", it will show Thomas data.
+"Search" button support the sql method "%".
+For example, you can input "thom", it will show Thomas data.